rtunazzz/Craper/README.md

 ```
 3. Add your webhooks, footer & color preferences into the `craper/config/config.json` file.
 4. (*Optional*) Add proxies to the `craper/config/proxies.txt` file
+> If you're struggling with setting up these configuration files, I recommend checking out [these](./craper/config/examples.md) examples!

 ### Installation
 > Make sure to have everything [configured](###Configuration) before installing.